 GREY MATTER AR is a series of Snapchat filters exploring the poetic and existential potential of AR and social media.
 With this project, artist Karen Vanderborght turns selfies into self-reflective mirrors infused with the wisdom of elders.
 It is a portable version of a Magic Mirror with which you can explore your most existential thoughts.
 ACT!, the solo recording project of Toronto-based musician and producer David Psutka, created a soundtrack for the filters, which are now collected in an album; 100 musical vignettes of a few seconds each, adhering to the length limitations that mobile AR technology imposes.

 Artists and hacktivists subvert, hack and tap into these omnipresent digital monopolies, their interventions ranging from virtual galleries to perverting algorithms to trick the platforms.
-Grey Matter falls somewhere in between as it gladly uses the free perks of AR studio and Facebook, to sneak meaningful content in an otherwise ludicrous commercial environment.
+Grey Matter falls somewhere in between as it gladly uses the free perks of AR studio and Facebook to sneak meaningful content in an otherwise ludicrous commercial environment.

 It’s important to inject new technologies and trends with a good dose of art to keep it human and exciting.
 Art is often a motor for conceptual innovation.
-Each design and movement within the Snapchat filter is motivated by the words, thoughts and appearances of the elders, transposing and intersecting them with the selfhood of the users, prompting them to engage in themes such as age, memory, regret and resilience.
+Each design and movement within the Snapchat filter is motivated by the elders’ words, thoughts and appearances, transposing and intersecting them with the selfhood of the users, prompting them to engage in themes such as age, memory, regret and resilience.

 At the same time, it can make us re-appreciate and reinvigorate the art and craft of more traditional artistic expressions.
-Vanderborght sees the potential in the act of taking selfies and the uses we give to social media; social media etiquette will evolve and will find their right time and place to be used in one’s life eventually.
+Vanderborght sees the potential in the act of taking selfies and the uses we give to social media; social media etiquette will evolve and will find the right time and place to be used in one’s life eventually.

 It’s easy to forget that it is only in the past 100 years or so that people have turned to anyone other than the oldest person they knew to solve life’s problems.
 In recent times, the internet and apps seem to have taken over.
-Grey Matter AR lets a generation of digital natives tap into the rich source of life experiences of the pre-app generation, building bridges between generations, and showing that the human experience is the same regardless of the technological era you live in.
+Grey Matter AR lets a generation of digital natives tap into the rich source of life experiences of the pre-app generation, building bridges between generations and showing that the human experience is the same regardless of the technological era you live in.